zhen69/Packet-Simulator/README.md

 # PacketSimulator
-Implemented a simple network that keeps track of the arrival of packets, which routers received the packets, and whether the packets reached their destination.
+Implemented a simple network that simulates the arrival of packets based on a specific probability, which routers received the packets, and whether/when the packets reached their destination.